koka-ts/koka/packages/koka/README.md

-# Koka - Composable Effect Management for TypeScript
+# Koka - Lightweight 3kB Effect-TS alternative library based on Algebraic Effects

 Koka is a lightweight effects library for TypeScript that provides a structured way to handle errors, contexts, and async operations in a composable and type-safe manner.